Cancer Metabolism and Imaging Program

-The Cellular Damage and Defense Program is a collaborative group of more than 25 scientific members of the Comprehensive Cancer Center of Wake Forest University.
+The Cancer Metabolism and Imaging Program is a collaborative group of more than 25 scientific members of the Comprehensive Cancer Center of Wake Forest University.
 The members represent many Departments and Sections in Wake Forest Baptist Medical Center and on the Reynolda campus.

-The goal of the Cellular Damage and Defense Program is to determine how cellular defense and metabolic pathways contribute to tumor growth and to identify the means to exploit them for therapeutic intervention.
+The goals of the Cancer Metabolism and Imaging Program are to determine how metabolic pathways contribute to tumor growth and therapeutic response and to develop novel imaging strategies to visualize tumors in real time.

-There are three research themes within the Cellular Damage and Metabolism Program:
+There are two research themes within the Cancer Metabolism and Imaging Program:

 - Cellular Metabolism

 Learn more about Cancer Metabolism and Imaging :